-As you have probably discovered by now, you can only attach a repair device or a trade-in device on a ticket if you have a catalog item for it.
-Why did we design RepairQ this way?
-Primarily for reporting reasons - i.e. so that you have good data to work with.
-If you create your catalog before-hand then you eliminate the possibility of typos, duplicate entries, incorrectly named items etc. As a result, you have good business data that is able to generate clear and accurate reports.
+RepairQ is designed to only attach a repair device or a trade-in device on a ticket if there is a catalog item for it.
+Why did we design it this way?
+Primarily for reporting reasons, i.e. you will have consistent data to work with.
+If you create your catalog before-hand, you reduce the possibility of typos, duplicate entries, incorrectly named items etc. As a result, you have good business data that is able to generate clear and accurate reports.

 Creating the Catalog Items

-- Inventoried - enabling this in addition to "repairable" will allow you to add the item as a trade-in device, or stock it in your inventory.
+- Inventoried: Enabling this will allow you to add the item as a trade-in device, or stock it in your inventory.

-- A trade-in device is purchased from the customer and it will enter your inventory, so that is why you must check the "inventoried" box to make it an available choice.
+Note: A trade-in device is purchased from the customer and it will enter your inventory, so that is why you must check the Inventoried box to make it an available choice.

-- Serialized - this is an option that will force you to enter a serial number for the device when adding to inventory, via a trade-in ticket, purchase order, or inventory import.
+- Serialized: This option that will require you to enter a serial number for the device when adding to inventory, via a trade-in ticket, purchase order, or inventory import.